Chick Chick Boom: Other commands

 Along with these commands, the player is offered the use of water sprinklers.
-Occasionally, it will protrude from the player's field.
+Occasionally, a sprinkler will protrude from the player's field.
 By clicking on it with the cursor, water will cover the field, defusing any opponent's bombs.
 Furthermore, while the sprinkler is active, earthworms will crawl around the field.
 If a chick touches a worm, life is automatically recovered.
 Worms will also appear when a raincloud appears over either team's field.

 WiiWare

 Chick Chick Boom made a transition to WiiWare with new features and full 3D graphics.
 The game was released in the PAL region on October 29, 2010, in Japan on December 21, 2010 and on December 27, 2010 in North America.

 Reception

-Browser Game

 Kotaku were not fond of the mouse interface for the drawing mechanic, but found it was an excellent Wii browser game and reasoned that a "multiplayer version would be perfect on the DS."